coldenate/flashcard-repetition-history/README.md

 ## 📅 Planned Features

--   [ ] Improved and Original Design
+-   [x] Improved and Original Design
 -   [ ] Show Past Response (kinda like a ghost frame in animation)
 -   [ ] **Full** compatibliity with custom themes
--   [ ] Support for mobile devices

 Have an idea for a new feature?
 Feel free to open an issue or submit a pull request!